chutw-alt/portfolio_chu/sql_analysis_carbon_emissions/README.md

 ## Objective
 Analyze carbon emissions by industry group, counting unique companies and total carbon footprint for the most recent year.

+## Insights
+This query highlights data reporting gaps across countries, showing that not all countries have consistent yearly emission records.
+Understanding such gaps is crucial for reliable analysis.

 ## SQL Query
 - Count of unique companies per industry group
 - Total carbon footprint (rounded to 1 decimal)